DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 ### Custom Resources

-In addition to [tracking resources automatically][7], you can also track specific custom resources (network requests, third party provider APIs, etc.).
+In addition to [tracking resources automatically][7], you can also track specific custom resources, such as network requests or third party provider APIs.
 Use the following methods on `Global.rum` to manually collect RUM resources:
 - `.startResourceLoading(resourceKey:request:)`
 - `.stopResourceLoading(resourceKey:response:)`
 - `.stopResourceLoadingWithError(resourceKey:error:)`